-Mapula won the bursary as she had made the most significant progress using the OMO Fast Kids App which was tracked since the beginning of 2016.
+Mapula won the bursary as she had made the most significant progress using the which was tracked since the beginning of 2016.
 The Fast Kids community continues to grow, with an average of between 100 and 150 new sign-ups every day.
 So far, over 184 000 kids have used the app to enhance their maths skills.

 Attending the handover at Mikateka Primary School were representatives from the Gauteng Department of Education (Senior Education Specialist, Mr Innocent Ngwane), Extrupet, Wildlands, Rural Waste Poverty Alleviation (RWPA) and Unilever.
 Unilever’s OMO team used the occasion to reiterate the importance of mathematics in building a strong, skilled academic nation.

 “South Africa may have one of the lowest Maths Literacy rates in the word, but we’re extremely tech savvy.
 Our market boasts an impressive 37% – 45% mobile penetration, so OMO made a decision to develop an educational, yet engaging app for today’s tech savvy learners,” says Aderly Reddy, Assistant Brand Manager, OMO.
 “Technology has proven a successful way to increase Maths Literacy in South Africa.
 The OMO Fast Kids Maths app is an interactive, gamified learning experience that caters for kids aged six to 18 and offers them with real world rewards like product vouchers and coupons.”

 In addition to the bursary, OMO also handed over 40 upcycled green desks to Mapula’s school.
 The desks are a result of Unilever’s ongoing partnership with Wildlands that also includes the upcycling of previously un-recyclable plastic and multi-layer waste into much-needed school desks and chairs.